-At CSUS, it may result in a lowered grade, a failed grade for the course, suspension, or even expulsion.
+At Sac State, it may result in a lowered grade, a failed grade for the course, suspension, or even expulsion.

 Often, the writer does not intend to plagiarize but has failed to cite sources properly.
 It is important to avoid plagiarism by understanding what needs to be cited and how to properly cite all sources used.

 Read Sac State's official Academic Honesty Policy & Procedures, which outlines academic integrity responsibilities of students and faculty.

 "As stipulated in the California Code of Regulations, Section 41301, cheating or plagiarism in connection with an academic program at a campus may warrant expulsion, suspension, probation or a lesser sanction.
 Administrative action involving academic dishonesty at Sacramento State is the responsibility of the Student Conduct Officer in the Office of the Vice President for Student Affairs."

 "Nothing in this policy is intended to deny students who come within its scope appropriate due process, including the right to be informed of the charges, the nature of the evidence supporting the charges, and the right to have a meeting with the faculty member, the Student Conduct Officer, or other decision-maker, at which time statements and evidence on behalf of the student may be submitted."